Reconstructing the unitary part of a noisy quantum channel: Application

+In the second scenario, only a single qubit is subject to dissipation, with rate $\gamma_1 = \frac{1}{T_1}$ (bottom panels in Fig.~\ref{fig:error over RDM T1 for N}).
+The dissipative qubit could be, e.g., a working qubit that is connected to memory qubits which do not exhibit the same level of noise \cite{Schindler2013arXiv}.
+Figure~\ref{fig:error over RDM T1 for N} (bottom) shows once again a gradual shift of the reconstruction error with system size for the mixed-state reconstruction.
+This shift is smaller if only one qubits dissipates compared to the case where all qubits dissipate, cf. the top and bottom left panels of Fig.~\ref{fig:error over RDM T1 for N}.
+The reconstruction error of the pure-state reconstruction does not change appreciably if only one qubit dissipates, in contrast to the case where all qubits dissipate, cf. the top and bottom right panels of Fig.~\ref{fig:error over RDM T1 for N}.
+Specifically, the reconstruction error increases with $N$ visibly when all qubits are subject to dissipation but remains almost constant for single qubit decay.

+Since the differences of the reconstruction error are relatively small on the scale used in Fig.~\ref{fig:error over RDM T1 for N}, we analyze this behavior in greater detail for selected fixed $T_1$ decay times, see Fig.~\ref{fig:mixed error over N for T1} for mixed-state and Fig.~\ref{fig:pure error over N for T1} for pure-state reconstruction.

-Figure~\ref{fig:mixed error over N for T1} confirms our observation from Fig.~\ref{fig:error over RDM T1 for N} that for the mixed-state reconstruction, the gate error increases as a function of system size $N$ for both choices of dissipation discussed above and for all $T_1$ decay times we considered.
-This stronger sensitivity of the gate error to the system size in the mixed-state reconstruction, which even persists if only one qubit is affected by decay, can be explained by the increased difficulty of acquiring no degeneracy in the mixed input state $\rho_B$ under the action of the dynamical map.
-If the dimension of the Hilbert space increases, the eigenvalues of $\rho_B$ have to necessarily move closer together since $\text{Tr}[\rho_B]=1$.
-Similarly, even if no degeneracies occur and the algorithm formally works without issues, the ordering of the eigenvalues of the output states, cf.~the discussion in Sec.~\ref{subsec:Two qubits}, is more likely to be disturbed for larger system sizes.
+Figure~\ref{fig:mixed error over N for T1} confirms our observation from Fig.~\ref{fig:error over RDM T1 for N} that for the mixed-state reconstruction, the reconstruction error increases as a function of system size $N$ for both choices of dissipation and all $T_1$ decay times considered.
+The stronger scaling of the reconstruction error with the system size in the mixed-state reconstruction, which persists even if only one qubit is affected by the decay, can be explained by the increased likelihood of a degeneracy to occur in the image of the mixed input state $\rho_B$: When the dimension of the Hilbert space increases, the eigenvalues of $\rho_B$ move closer together since $\text{Tr}[\rho_B]=1$.
+Moreover, even if no degeneracies occur, the ordering of the eigenvalues of the output states is more susceptible to errors for larger system sizes.

-The second observation of Fig.~\ref{fig:mixed error over N for T1} is that there is a shift of the gate error with regard to $N$ for the two choices of dissipation (see black dashed line with arrow in the right panel of Fig.~\ref{fig:mixed error over N for T1} for $T_1=100T_g$).
-We conclude that the gate error increases stronger if all qubits dissipates, compared to the case where only a single qubit dissipates, because the total dissipation is stronger and therefore the unitarity of the dynamical map decreases more.
+The increase of the error with $N$ in Fig.~\ref{fig:mixed error over N for T1} is much smaller when only one qubits dissipates, compared to the case where all qubits dissipate.
+This is indicated by the black dashed horizontal line in the right panel of Fig.~\ref{fig:mixed error over N for T1}.